-In regards to the metrical pattern, Rossetti structured the piece in iambic tetrameter, with one line of trochaic trimeter at the conclusion.
+Regarding the metrical pattern, Rossetti structured the piece in iambic tetrameter, with one line of trochaic trimeter at the conclusion.
 The first seven lines contain four sets of two beats, making a total of eight syllables.
-The first of these beats is unstressed and the second stressed.
-Rossetti chose to diverge from this pattern in the final line, this was in order place the proper emphasis on God, and make sure that the line stood out from the rest.
+The first of these beats is unstressed, and the second is stressed.
+Rossetti chose to diverge from this pattern in the final line, this was to place the proper emphasis on God, and make sure that the line stood out from the rest.

 This makes sense when one considers how the syntax of the entire poem builds up to that final line.
 In contrast to the others, it contains three sets of two beats.
 The first of which is stressed and the second unstressed.
 A reader should note the emphasis placed on the word “God” and “Thee.”

 The final line of the poem also provides the reader with the first example of end punctuation.
 The period after “Thee” shuts down the possibility of anything coming after.
 There is no room for exceptions, God is all there is, and the only reason for living.